 Once the ignition is a success and the smoke temperature is rising, it is important that the chimney draft reaches a stable area around 18-25 Pa in operation (1 hour after ignition) when the chimney/stove is hot.
-The draft in the area of 18-25 Pa when the stove is hot is essential in order to achieve an optimum and clean combustion.
+The draft in the area of 18-25 Pa when the stove is hot is essential in order to achieve an optimum and clean combustion and avoid problems such as pellet accumulation and smoke leakage.
 Therefore, we recommend that you measure your chimney draft when the chimney is cold and when it is hot after 1 hour in operation.

 In practice, the chimney draft will differ - especially in cold condition.
 Therefore, the best indication of the chimney draft is to measure the draft when it is hot.
-If the chimney sweep judges the draft to be sufficient, but you still have problems lighting a fire, try extending the fire lighting phase by using more thin pieces of kindling and 1-2 firelighters, so that the chimney gets thoroughly warm.
+If the chimney sweep judges the draft to be sufficient, but you still have problems lighting a fire in "wood mode", try extending the fire lighting phase by using more thin pieces of kindling and 1-2 firelighters, so that the chimney gets thoroughly warm.
 The chimney will not draw at optimum effect until it is warm.
 When a layer of embers has been formed, add 2-3 dry logs.